Designing coherent, cross-platform, AI-native products

 The Bottleneck Was the Brand

 Coherence was never designed.
-For most of the history of software it was enforced, and the enforcement mechanism was scarcity.
-Screens were expensive to produce, so few people produced them, and those few people carried the brand around in their heads.
-A style guide existed, but it worked the way etiquette works: as a written reminder of judgments that were really transmitted person to person.
+For most of the history of software it was enforced, and the enforcement was scarcity.
+Screens were expensive to make, so few people made them, and those few carried the brand in their heads.
+A style guide existed, but it worked like etiquette: a written reminder of judgments that were really passed from person to person.
 When a company wanted more coherence, it hired more reviewers and slowed down.
 The brand was the bottleneck, and the bottleneck was the brand.

-AI removed the bottleneck twice in quick succession.
-The first removal happened at design time.
-An agent working in a repository can produce a competent screen in minutes, which means screens are no longer scarce, which means the review capacity that used to touch every surface now touches a fraction of them.
-The second removal happened at runtime.
-A model embedded in the product composes sentences, and soon interfaces, on demand, per person, per moment.
-No reviewer will ever see most of what a generative product shows its customers, because most of it did not exist until the moment it was shown.
+AI removed the bottleneck twice.
+First at design time: an agent working in a repository can produce a decent screen in minutes.
+Screens are no longer scarce, so the reviewers who used to see every surface now see a fraction of them.
+Then at runtime: a model inside the product composes sentences, and soon interfaces, on demand, per person, per moment.
+No reviewer will ever see most of what a generative product shows its customers, because most of it does not exist until the moment it is shown.

-What grows in the absence of the bottleneck is not chaos exactly.
+What grows without the bottleneck is not chaos.
 It is sprawl.
-AI features tend to grow the way weeds do: a team adds one, and someone writes a prompt.
-The prompt works, so it is copied into the next feature and edited a little.
+AI features grow the way weeds do: a team adds one, and someone writes a prompt.
+The prompt works, so it gets copied into the next feature and edited a little.
 Six months later the product speaks with eleven slightly different personalities, none of them chosen.
-The design-time version of the same weed is the almost-component: every generated screen slightly different from its siblings, each difference individually defensible, the sum unmistakably incoherent.
+The design-time version of the same weed is the almost-component: every generated screen slightly different from its siblings.
+Each difference is defensible on its own.
+The sum is incoherent.

-The costs are not hypothetical.
+The costs are real.
 In February 2024 a Canadian tribunal ordered Air Canada to honor a bereavement discount its support chatbot had invented.
-The airline argued, remarkably, that the chatbot was a separate legal entity responsible for its own statements.
+The airline argued that the chatbot was a separate legal entity responsible for its own statements.
 The tribunal disagreed: the product spoke, so the company promised.
-Every generated sentence is a commitment made on the company's behalf, and every generated screen is a brand decision published without review.
+Every generated sentence is a commitment made on the company's behalf.
+Every generated screen is a brand decision published without review.

-The missing abstraction is a governed layer above both generators: a single place where the product's identity lives in machine-readable form, compiled into context before anything is generated and checked against contracts after.
-The rest of this article is an account of that layer, what goes in it, and what it costs.
+What is missing is a governed layer above both generators: one place where the product's identity lives in a form machines can read, loaded into context before anything is generated and checked against contracts after.
+The rest of this article describes that layer, what goes in it, and what it costs.
 What the bottleneck used to enforce by accident, the system now has to guarantee on purpose.

 CHAPTER 2 · Part I